pingcap/docs-tidb-operator/en/get-started.md

 ---
-title: Get Started With TiDB Operator in Kubernetes
+title: Get Started With TiDB Operator on Kubernetes
-summary: Learn how to quickly deploy a TiDB cluster in Kubernetes using TiDB Operator.
+summary: Learn how to quickly deploy a TiDB cluster on Kubernetes using TiDB Operator.
 aliases: ['/docs/tidb-in-kubernetes/dev/get-started/','/docs/dev/tidb-in-kubernetes/deploy-tidb-from-kubernetes-dind/', '/docs/dev/tidb-in-kubernetes/deploy-tidb-from-kubernetes-kind/', '/docs/dev/tidb-in-kubernetes/deploy-tidb-from-kubernetes-minikube/','/docs/tidb-in-kubernetes/dev/deploy-tidb-from-kubernetes-kind/','/docs/tidb-in-kubernetes/dev/deploy-tidb-from-kubernetes-minikube/','/tidb-in-kubernetes/dev/deploy-tidb-from-kubernetes-kind','/tidb-in-kubernetes/dev/deploy-tidb-from-kubernetes-minikube']
 ---

-# Get Started with TiDB Operator in Kubernetes
+# Get Started with TiDB Operator on Kubernetes

 This document introduces how to create a simple Kubernetes cluster and use it to deploy a basic test TiDB cluster using TiDB Operator.